Olympus OM-D E-M10

-The Olympus OM-D E-M10 was the third model in the OM-D series of compact, mirrorless, interchangeable-lens cameras.
-It is of the Micro Four Thirds type and was introduced in January 2014.
+The Olympus OM-D E-M10 is a third model in the OM-D series of compact, mirrorless, interchangeable-lens cameras.
+It is of the Micro Four Thirds type that was introduced in January 2014.

-The model was aimed at a lower price point in the market than the preceding OM-D E-M5 and OM-D E-M1 models.
-Some features of the previous models were not included, such as weather sealing and the E-M10 had only a 3-way image stabilizer instead of the other models' 5-way stabilizer.
+The model cost less than the OM-D E-M5 and OM-D E-M1 models that preceded it.
+Some features of the previous models, such as weather sealing, were not included.
+The E-M10 featured only a 3-way image stabilizer instead of the other models' 5-way stabilizer.

-The E-M10 used the BLS-1 battery first supplied with the earlier E-P1/2 compact mirrorless cameras rather than the BLN-1 used by the OM-D E-M5 as well as E-M1 models.
+The E-M10 used the BLS-1 battery first supplied with the earlier E-P1/2 compact mirrorless cameras rather than the BLN-1 used by the OM-D E-M5 and E-M1 models.

 It was succeeded by the Olympus OM-D E-M10 Mark II in 2015.